sugarlabs/musicblocks/Debugging.md

 Programming is hard.
 Composing music is also hard.
 Both programming and composing involve some trial and error and serendipity.
 Inevitably you will make mistakes along the way.
-Music Blocks provides a number of mechanism, reviewed below, to help you explore ideas and find mistakes.
+Music Blocks provides a number of mechanisms, reviewed below, to help you explore ideas and find mistakes.

 ## 1. Clicking on an individual stack of blocks